ilanschnell/bitarray/README.md

         such that now the same code is used for Python 2 and 3.
         The new implementation is more memoery efficient on Python 3.
+      - use memcmp() in richcompare to shortcut EQ/NE, when comparing two very large bitarrays for equality the speedup can easily be 100x
       - simplify how unpacking is handled
   * add more tests